takertao2/Rust-Cheatsheet/README.md

 ## Quick tips

+- A lambda expression in called a closure in Rust.

 - `format!` is `print!` but writes to heap if you want to store the string.

 - `x?` is shorthand for `try!(x)`